Haji Sudi: Samala battle June 2–3, 1903 known as Afbakayle in Somali.

 Failing to regain their stocks, both the dervish and their clan allies retreated on June 3.
 Subsequently, it came to the knowledge of Swayne that the Mullah initially wanted to attack Swayne's zariba, but Sultan Nur persuaded the dervish that an attack on McNeill's zariba would yield some 400 rifles.
-The fleeing Dervish accidentally encountered the column of Swayne on the 4th of June, here at Weylahed a small skirmishes took place ending with a prolonged chase of the fleeing scattered dervish horsemen, but the dervish managed to escape.
+The fleeing Dervish accidentally encountered the column of Swayne on 4 June, here at Weylahed a small skirmishes took place ending with a prolonged chase of the fleeing scattered dervish horsemen, but the dervish managed to escape.
 The pursuit continued until the dervish crossed into the Haud.
 A reporter from The London Times on June 22, 1901, sent a report of the campaigns describing the next encounter after Samala: